stakater/mto-docs/content/learn/mto-vs-vcluster.md

 ### What are the limitations of MTO?

-- Not suitable for hostile multi-tenancy
+- Not sufficient on its own where an adversarial tenant holds cluster credentials
 - Relies on correct policy enforcement
 - Shared control plane risks if misconfigured